CAA381/hands-on/exercises/A2/README.md

 > Note: By setting the property `pipelineVersion` to a specific release of the pipeline, you can fix the pipeline to a specific version.
 This is recommended for productive projects.
 Conducting a pipeline update to the most recent release is then just a matter of changing the value of `pipelineVersion`, ideally verified via a pull request.

-* **Init:** Once the pipeline defintion is locaded, it runs its `Init` stage.
+* **Init:** Once the pipeline defintion is loaded, it runs its `Init` stage.
 Here, the pipeline loads your project-specific configuration from `pipeline_config.yml` and checks out the source code of your project.

 * **Build:** This stage builds the deployable artifact of the application.
-Since the timesheet application is a SAP Cloud Programming Model based application, this will be an mtar file for us.
+Since the timesheet application is a SAP Cloud Programming Model based application, this will in our case be an *.mtar* file.

-> Note: The SAP Cloud SDK pipeline implements the *build-once principle*, i.e., the artifact is used in all follow-up stages without rebuilding (parts of) it.
+> Note: The SAP Cloud SDK pipeline implements the *build-once principle*, i.e., the artifact is only built once during the whole delivery process.
+The same deployable artifact is used in all follow-up stages without rebuilding (parts of) it.
 This saves precious time and increases the reliability of the pipeline.

 * **Local Tests:** The local test group executes a family of checks that can be run locally without deploying the application to SAP Cloud Platform.
 The individual stages are executed in parallel.
     * **Backend Unit- and Integration Tests:** These two stages run backend tests and collect code coverage information.
     * **Frontend Unit- and Integration Tests:** If your project has a frontend, these two stages execute the corresponding unit and integration tests.
 As you see, no one yet wrote frontend tests for the timesheet application - we should definitely address this in the near future to make sure that we get quickly receive feedback on the functional correctness of frontend components.
     * **Lint:** If the pipeline detects a SAPUI5 frontend in your application, it will automatically execute the SAPUI5 best practice linter.
 You can use the results to improve your code.
 If you want, you can also let the pipeline fail based on custom thresholds to enforce quality.
     * **NPM Dependency Audit:** If your project contains JavaScript modules, the pipeline will automatically execute `npm audit` to check whether your project uses vulnerable dependencies.
 If this is the case, it will let the pipeline fail.
 You can audit findings and whitelist dependencies via `pipeline_config.yml` if they turn out to be uncritical for you.
+In fact, we whitelisted some findings in the current state of the Timesheet Application.
     * **Static Code Checks:** The pipeline automatically executes a set of best-practice static code checks.
 This comprises general coding practices and checks that are specific to the proper use of the SAP Cloud SDK.
 * **Remote Tests**: The remote test groups executes checks that require the deployment of the application.
 The individual stages are executed in parallel.
 The timesheet app does not have any remote tests yet, therefore this group is skipped by the pipeline.
     * **End-to-end Tests:** Using a simulated browser environment, end-to-end tests ensure that user stories of the application behave as expected when the application is deployed to SAP Cloud Platform.
     * **Performance Tests:** The SAP Cloud SDK SDK supports performance tests with Gatling and JMeter.
-If your project contains corresponding tests, they will be automatically executed by the pipeline.
+If your project contains corresponding tests, they will be automatically executed.
 * **Quality Checks:** This stage collects telemetry data of unit and integration tests and assures that your application does not violate relevant cloud qualities.
 It assures that you integrate other services in a resilient manner and that only whitelisted services are consumed from SAP S/4HANA ERP systems.
-In order to ensure that ensure that enough telemetry data was collected, it also enforces a minimum code coverage threshold.
+In order to ensure that enough telemetry data was collected, it also enforces a minimum code coverage threshold.
 * **Third-party Checks:** If your company holds a license of *Checkmarx*, *Fortify*, *SourceClear*, *WhiteSource*, you can easily integrate those commercial code scanners into the SAP Cloud SDK pipeline.
 They will be executed in parallel as part of the Third-party Checks stage.
 Since such scans tend to run longer, this group is only executed for the productive branch (usually `master`).
-* **Artifact Deployment:** If the pipeline runs on the productive branch and all checks succeeded, the artifact can at this point in time be deployed to a artifact repository.
+* **Artifact Deployment:** If the pipeline runs on the productive branch and all checks succeeded, the artifact can at this point in time be deployed to an artifact repository.
 This helps you to keep an auditable trail of deployed versions.
 We don't have a repository configured, therefore, this stage will be skipped.
 * **Production Deployment:** If everything went well and the pipeline runs on the productive branch, the application will finally be deployed to the SAP Cloud Platform spaces defined in `pipeline_config.yml`.

 ## Inspecting The Build Result